equivalent/scrapbook2/archive/blogs/shoulda_matchers_deprecated_what_now.md

-# Shoulda mathers depricated.
+# Shoulda matchers depricated.
 Now what ?

 Referring to: